L3p1989/discord-bot/README.md

 ## Before you run!

-- create a new file named `botconfig.json`
+- create a new file in the root directory named `botconfig.json`
   - structure it as so:

 ```json